SimonChabrier/jsImageGenerator/README.md

 - Requested images size are dynamically changed if the window size is changed.

-- On phone, effects applied to images change depending on the tilt of the phone on the X axis.
+- On phone, effects applied to images change depending on the phonr tilt on the X axis.

 - If the screen inclination X axis value is reached, an information message is displayed to inform you.